-In this report, we focus on results from the February 2021 survey.
-Survey results have been relatively stable across time, so, for convenience and simplicity, we use the February results to illustrate patterns.
-In subsequent reports for which we have data from surveys over a longer period, we will devote more space to analyzing patterns over time and identifying shifts in mindsets.
+In this report, we focus on results from the most recent survey, from August 2021.
+Survey results have been relatively stable across time, so for convenience and simplicity, we use the August results to illustrate patterns.

 Cultural Models Interviews (August-September 2020)